Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Framework on Palliative Care in Canada

-Click here to review the Framework on Palliative Care in Canada tabled in December, 2018 at Parliament.
+This is a review of the Framework on Palliative Care in Canada tabled in December, 2018 at Parliament.

 Medical Assistance in Dying: Resource Hub

-Click here to access the CASW MAiD Resource Hub with national and provincial resources for social worker across Canada.
+This is CASW MAID Resource Hub with national and provincial resources for social worker across Canada.

 Patients Medical Neighbourhood - Best Advice